normanzb/thoughts-on-2-wheel/src/shower-thoughts/is-apple-user-friendly.md

 ---
-title: Are apple products "user friendly"?
+title: What is "user friendly" to apple?
 date: 2018-04-19
 keywords: apple, user friendly
 ---